Cincinesh/tue/docs/functions/math/rotation_mat.md

    and row counts respectively. `angle` is treated as counter-clockwise radians around the given `axis`.
 The exact calculation is as follows:
    ```
-   Where x, y, and z are the components of the given axis and s and c are
+   Where x, y, and z are components of the given axis and s and c are sin(angle)
-   sin(angle) and cos(angle) respectively.
+   and cos(angle) respectively

    [ xx(1-c)+c   xy(1-c)+zs  xz(1-c)-ys  0 ]
    [ xy(1-c)-zs  yy(1-c)+c   yz(1-c)+xs  0 ]